Atefeh-Masoumi/Ecommerce-Website/README.md

-This project is a sample React Ecommerence store  I'm developing it by ReactJS :
+This project is a sample Ecommerence store  I'm developing it by ReactJS :

 Libraries and Technologies :